Floorp-Projects/Floorp/js/src/doc/Debugger/Conventions.md

 methods, if their normal operation would cause debuggee code to run, they throw an instance of the `Debugger.DebuggeeWouldRun` exception.

+If there are debugger frames on stack from multiple Debugger instances, the thrown exception is an instance of the topmost locking debugger's global's `Debugger.DebuggeeWouldRun`.

 A `Debugger.DebuggeeWouldRun` exception may have a `cause` property, providing more detailed information on why the debuggee would have run.
 The `cause` property's value is one of the following strings: